Comparison of cryptography libraries

-The tables below compare cryptography libraries that deal with cryptography algorithms and have API function calls to each of the supported features.
+The tables below compare cryptography libraries that deal with cryptography algorithms and have application programming interface (API) function calls to each of the supported features.

 Cryptography libraries

 FIPS 140

 This table denotes, if a cryptography library provides the technical requisites for FIPS 140, and the status of their FIPS 140 certification (according to NIST's CMVP search, modules in process list and implementation under test list).

 Key operations

-Key operations include key generation algorithms, key exchange agreements and public key cryptography standards.
+Key operations include key generation algorithms, key exchange agreements, and public key cryptography standards.